dinngo/furucombo-funds-contract/README.md

-# Pool combo
+# Funds

-This project implements the contract system of Pool combo.
+This project implements the contract system of Funds.